OpenMined/clojure-dp/README.md

 ## TODO:

+* Add tests
-1. Create notebooks.
+* Create notebooks
-2. Add more functions when they become available.
+* Add more algorithms when they are available
-3. Carrots demo.
+* Carrots demo